Skip to contents

 Selected states in Asia

-This plot shows the number of full memberships for five states in Asia: India, China, Pakistan, Indonesia and Bangladesh.
+This plot shows the number of full IGO memberships for five states in Asia: India, China, Pakistan, Indonesia and Bangladesh.

 asia5_cntries <- c("China", "India", "Pakistan", "Indonesia", "Bangladesh")